-CTOPIC PREGNANCY & WARNING SIGNS
+❖ ECTOPIC PREGNANCY & WARNING SIGNS

 An ectopic pregnancy is a pregnancy that implants somewhere outside of the uterus.
-It can occur in a fallopian tube, on an ovary, or in rare instances inside the abdomen.
+It can occur in a fallopian tube, on an ovary, or in rare instances inside the cervix or in the abdomen.
 The pregnancy does not usually develop normally and may rupture, causing bleeding and damage to the tube or ovary.
 If not treated it can be life threatening.

-Ectopic pregnancy occurs in approximately 1% of pregnancies.
-Women with a history of ectopic pregnancy, chlamydia, pelvic inflammatory disease, gonorrhea, endometriosis and/or tubal adhesions are at higher risk.
+Ectopic pregnancy occurs in less than 1% of pregnancies.
+Women with a history of prior ectopic pregnancy, chlamydia, pelvic inflammatory disease, gonorrhea, endometriosis and/or tubal adhesions are at higher risk.
 Diagnosis of an ectopic pregnancy is usually made with ultrasounds and blood hormone studies.
 In some instances the drug methotrexate can be used to treat the condition or surgery may be required to remove the pregnancy.